MasterAzhar/latihanprojektia/README.md

 # latihanprojektia
-latihan pertama kali dengan github
+latihan pertama kali dengan github]

+azhar : all
+gina : all
+hasbi : all